Secret Magic Control Agency: Box office

 The budget for the film is approximately $5–7 million.
 Secret Magic Control Agency opened in the Russian box office in fifth place in its debut on Thursday 18 March 2021.
 It earned about two million rubles in the opening and had a predicted earning of 30 million rubles in its first weekend.
 The highest ranking the film held was at fifth place on 18 March 2021.
-After the weekend, Secret Magic Control Agency was behind Warner Bros' Tom & Jerry ($8 million) while leading its parallel release animated feature Ainbo: Spirit of the Amazon.
+After the weekend, Secret Magic Control Agency was behind Warner -' Tom & Jerry ($8 million) while leading its parallel release animated feature Ainbo: Spirit of the Amazon.
 Due to the high box office revenue of Raya and the Last Dragon ($15 million) that released in early March, Secret Magic Control Agency was sixth in rankings, and the film descended to seventh place by April.
 The film's final collection was 80.8 million RUB (~$1 million).
 According to analysts, the high competition such as those from Disney was one reason for the low start.
 However the film managed to become the fifth highest grossing Russian release in March 2021.
 In Kazakhstan, the film became the second highest rated film after Raya and the Last Dragon in March 2021.